johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Progress does not come from one big show of force.
   Real, true, lasting progress comes from grinding things out.

-- When things are going bad Bad ...
+- When things are going bad ...
 "Good"
   When things aren't going as expected ...
 "Good"
   Whey you dont get the promotion ...
 "Good"
   "Good" for resetting the frame of mind.
 Allows you to focus on the upside of any situation.